tcrouzet/obsidian-french-typos/README.md

 From command palette, you can launch **Apostrophes** to replace all the basic apostrophes in a document.

+You can highligt special chars (like in Ulysses or Word).

 On/Off buttons for all options.